 The respondents were asked about their competitiveness with respect to different dimensions of the BSC (innovation, customer's satisfaction, internal and external business and financial performance) of their firms as an indication of their competitiveness.
-It was measured on a five point rating scale (ranging from very of Palestinian
+It was measured on a five point rating scale (ranging from very negative to very positive).
+Furthermore, the respondents were also asked to rate on a five-point scale the different elements of the related and supporting industries.